bodom0015/selenium-test-harness/README.md

 mvn clean package integration-test
 ```

+## API Documentation
+Maven can generate a set of browsable JavaDoc HTML from this library!
+Simply run the `mvn javadoc:javadoc` goal.
+Once the Maven task completes, you should now be able to open your browser to `target/site/apidocs/index.html` to
+browse the JavaDoc for the project.

 ## Test Output
 1. All test cases will attempt to output a snapshot to the `test-screenshots` folder.
 2. ReportNG will spit out a generated HTML report of the results.